 - OCI holders do not require employment visa to work in India and may work in a private sector.
 Employment opportunities except areas that require protected area permits and restricted area permits.

-Limitations of OCIHaving an OCI card does not equate to having a dual with citizenship with India.
-India does not allow dual citizenship.
+Limitations of OCIHaving an OCI card implies that Indian Citizenship has been renounced and therefore, does not equate to having a dual citizenship with India.
 OCI card holders cannot do the following: